edem-cyber/create_flutter_provider_app/README.md

 When reading or writing data, the app need to access to the user `uid`.
 This can change at runtime, as user can log out and sign back in with a different account, which eventually a different `uid`.

 This, the `FirestoreDatabase` takes the `uid` as a constructor parameter.
-So, the moment we have `FirebaseUser` upon user logged in, we can just pass the `uid` to the Firestore database when performing CRUD operations.
+So, the moment we have `User` upon user logged in, we can just pass the `uid` to the Firestore database when performing CRUD operations.

 To achieve this, `FirestoreDatabase` will be re-created everytime `onAuthStateChanged` changed.